 We engage with regional NSW communities, reaching audiences across digital and physical means through public programming, co-productions, festivals and partnerships.
 The Regional Program includes presentations, workshops, video conferencing and initiatives that support regional NSW collecting organisations and communities.

-How to Manage your Collection Induction
+How to Curate your Collection Workshop

-How to Conserve your Collection Workshop
+How to Manage your Collection Workshop

 Regional Stakeholder Forum